melbo911/missions/README.md

 	mk_mission newfolder > scenery_3.xml

 Put the created XML file to the HRM plugin folder.
 In addition to "Civilian" and "Military" you will now see a "Custom" mission set in the pulldown list.
-The "Title" can easily be changed inside the XML file using a text editor.
+The title "Custom" can easily be changed inside the XML file using a text editor.

 Done.

+--------------------------------------------------------------

 The C source folder contains some examples.
 They're called 001, 002 and 003

 Folder 000 contains a message.txt file explaining the structure.
-The file is read top-to-down and messages are interpreted by their position in the file.
+The file is read top-to-down and messages are interpreted by their position inside the file.

---------------------------------------------------------------

 Explanation: